 There are a variety of reasons why a student may be placed on academic probation.
-These might include, but are not limited to, failure (or a request for a grade improvement) of two or more courses within one semester, failure to maintain a CGPA of 2.0 or higher, and academic dishonesty.
+These might include, but are not limited to, failure of two or more courses within one semester, failure to maintain a CGPA of 2.0 or higher, and academic dishonesty.

 Students are notified in writing if they are placed on academic probation.
-An assigned educational support specialist will work with the student to develop a plan to help them succeed in their studies.
+An assigned educational advisor will work with the student to develop a plan to help them succeed in their studies.
 Students who fail to meet the requirements of the plan may be dismissed from BGU.
 In such circumstances, a student may be eligible to re-enroll after a minimum of one year's absence and should contact the Admissions Office.